-I walked into the Spartan Bookstore and purchased an unlined notebook a week before meeting with my clients for the first time.
-It quickly filled with a content audit, genre analysis, reuse map, taxonomy brainstorming, and some very rudimentary wire frames.
-My clients specifically requested that I look to the website of another team of realtors for context in the hopes that we could emulate their style.
-After documenting my research in the notebook I mentioned above, I got to work on an initial information architecture for their site, knowing that although I wasn’t working with a graphic designer for those aspects, I would be customizing a WordPress template to fit the IA in question.
+My first step in any freelance project is to select a dedicated notebook a week before meeting with my clients for the first time.
+It quickly filled with a content audit of their existing site, a genre analysis, reuse map, taxonomy proposal, and some very rudimentary wireframes.
+My clients specifically requested that I look at the website of another team of realtors in the hopes that we could emulate their style.
+After documenting my research on paper, I got to work on an initial information architecture for their site.

 I have always been a fan of sketching things out, and after reading Information Architecture by Louis Rosenfeld, Peter Morville, and Jorge Arango I had the importance of diagrams and sketching in mind when I approached this project.